• Skip to primary navigation

 A bowl of slaw on a wooden surface surrounded by chopped cilantro.

 Coleslaw is the ultimate side salad isn't it?
-I mean, a burger is incomplete without some on the side and you wouldn't even think of hosting a BBQ without a big bowl of coleslaw for everyone to dig in to.
+I mean, a burger is incomplete without some on the side and you wouldn't even think of hosting a BBQ without a big bowl of coleslaw for everyone to dig into.

 It's the simplicity of some crunchy veg in a creamy dressing that everyone loves and it's indulgent whilst still feeling like you are eating something healthy.
 This is our Asian twist on coleslaw, that is a great side dish to chicken and fish.